meg-gutshall/meg-gutshall.github.io/_posts/2019-02-15-whats_up_with_that_sinatra_env.markdown

 end
 ```

 In Lines 9 through 13, we're mounting our controllers nested under `app/controllers`.
 These classes will also be loaded as Middleware.
 In this case, they'll be `use OwnersController` and `use PetsController`.
+Notice how `"application_controller"` is rejected?
+That's because it is called on in Line 14 below.

 ### Line 14